lone-cloud/next-deploy/README.md

 - **remove**: Remove the deployed resources.
 Note that some resources (such as lambda@edge lambdas need to be cleaned up manually due to a timing constraint).

+### Distributed Deployments

-Note how `build` and `deploy` can be run separately.
+Note how `build` and `deploy` can be run separately through the CLI.
 This allows for creating build artifacts that could be deployed at a later time.
-You may want to publish such build artifacts to your private artifactory for later retrieval and/or analysis.
+You may want to publish such build artifacts to your private artifactory for later retrieval (can be useful for rollbacks) and/or analysis.
 Consider publishing with the following config in your `package.json`:

 ```javascript
 "files": [